surister/cratedb-guide/docs/admin/memory.rst

 - CrateDB uses `Memory mapped files`_ via `Lucene`_.
 This reduces the amount of heap space required and benefits from the file system cache.

+- Both to keep latency down, and to enable use of heap sizes above 32 GB, it is also possible to use one of the newer garbage collectors, such as ZGC.
+  These are known to have worked, but aren't officially tested nor supported.

 .. _swap: